Icinga/icinga2/doc/8-development.md

 Make sure that the debug symbols are available for Icinga 2.
-The Icinga 2 packages provide a debug package which must be installed seperately for all involved binaries, like `icinga2-bin` or `icinga2-ido-mysql`.
+The Icinga 2 packages provide a debug package which must be installed separately for all involved binaries, like `icinga2-bin` or `icinga2-ido-mysql`.

     # yum install icinga2-bin-debuginfo icinga2-ido-mysql-debuginfo